 syn1588® Clock_M – Resources & Licenses

-The following table gives a rough overview of the area consumption of the syn1588® Clock_M IP core as well as the achieved maximum frequency for selected target technologies.
-Note that the actual implementation figures depends on the selected target technology or FPGA device (family, package, speed grade) as well as the constraints (minimum area or maximum frequency) used for implementing the core.
+The following table gives a rough overview of the logic resources required for the syn1588® Clock_M IP core.
+Please note, that the actual implementation figures depends on the selected target technology or FPGA device (family, package, speed grade) as well as the constraints (minimum area or maximum frequency) used for implementing the core.

 Like for all Oregano Systems‘ IP Cores, there are two ways to license the syn1588® Clock_M IP core.